 In an office, the space that this Wi-Fi is required to fill will likely be much greater than it is within your home.
 Additional access points and routers will be required, which will only augment the amount of radiation, and raise the risk level far beyond what could be considered tenable.

 How Does Wi-Fi Impact Brain Health?

-The EMF radiation caused by Wi-Fi has a significant impact on our physical and mental health.
+It has already been well-documented that the EMF radiation caused by Wi-Fi has the potential to significantly impact on our health.
 For our brains, the highest risk is the potential for cancer – particularly when it is directly absorbed into the brain, as it is via cell phone conversations or direct and prolonged exposure to Wi-Fi.
+At this point in time, the World Health Organisation has classed wireless technology, including Wi-Fi, as a Class 2B carcinogen – and scientific evidence in support of a more severe classification is ongoing.
 EMF is also strongly linked to headaches and migraines, as well as a significant disruption to the body’s ability to regulate sleeping patterns.

 For our mental health, the story is no better.
 Stress, depression, mood swings, irritability and a reduced ability to concentrate – even for short spaces of time.

 These symptoms are all incredibly insidious in nature.
 We can easily attribute a low mood to circumstance, or an inability to concentrate to run-of-the-mill boredom at work.
 Our busy lives make it difficult to notice quite how routinely we feel out of sorts, however, and this only serves to make us less likely to address the root cause of the issue.

 How Can We Ensure a Safe Return to the Office?